javo0101/introGIS/sections/03-ethics-of-mapping.md

 - **What are the implications of aggregating the data at a certain scale?** For example, let's say you are studying the differences between urban and suburban areas.
 If you aggregate your data at the level of counties, what could be missing from that representation of the data?
 Is there something that is happening at the level of the neighborhood or town, that could be useful to answer your research question?
 This is not to say that the smallest scales are always the best to work with, but rather to suggest that when we aggregate data, we need to be aware of what distinctions we are hiding in the process.
 - **What colors and symbols should I use?** Should you represent a population in red or blue?
 Red normally signals something that is alarming, while blue is a more neutral color.
 These subjective cartographic design decisions greatly impact viewer's understanding of the map.

-For more guiding questions on ethical decision making, please see [this robust resource](https://serc.carleton.edu/geoethics/Decision-Making) put together by "The Community of Earth Educators."
+For more guiding questions on ethical decision making, please see ["Ethical Decision-Making"](https://serc.carleton.edu/geoethics/Decision-Making), a robust resource put together by the "Community of Earth Educators."

 ![Quote: "We conceive 'mapping' as a practice, an action of thought in which the map is only one of the tools promoting an approach and deep analysis of social, subjective, and geographic territories."
 (Dúo Iconoclasistas)](../images/quote2.png)